LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/22_snake_game_mechanics/index.md

 #### Slime Growth

-To handle the snake-like growth of the slime, we'll create a method called `Grow`.
+To handle the snake-like growth of the slime, we will create a method called `Grow`.
 Add the following method to the `Slime` class after the `Move` method:

 [!code-csharp[](./snippets/slime/grow.cs)]